wombleton/gitlaw-nz/acts/E/Eastwoodhill Trust Act 1975.md

 ##### 15 Penalty for breach of bylaws

-*   (1) Every person who contravenes or fails to comply with any bylaw made under this Act commits an offence and shall be liable on summary conviction to a fine not exceeding $100, and shall also be civilly liable for all damage caused by the contravention or non-compliance.
+*   (1) Every person who contravenes or fails to comply with any bylaw made under this Act commits an offence and shall be liable on conviction to a fine not exceeding $100, and shall also be civilly liable for all damage caused by the contravention or non-compliance.

     (2) The board is hereby declared to be a local authority for the purposes of [section 73][35] of the Public Finance Act 1989\.

+    Section 15(1): amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 15(2): replaced, on 1 July 1989, by [section 86(1)][36] of the Public Finance Act 1989 (1989 No 44).
+    Section 15(2): replaced, on 1 July 1989, by [section 86(1)][37] of the Public Finance Act 1989 (1989 No 44).

 ##### 16 Purposes declared charitable